autobooks/autobooks-ios/README.md

 * `shouldFallBackToPaymentForm` controls what happens when a user does not meet the iOS version or physical device requirements for a given feature.
 If `true`, the user is directed to a web-based virtual terminal.
 If `false`, the user receives an error.
 The default is `true`.
 * `shouldConfirmClose` specifies whether a confirmation is presented to the user before dismissing the SDK interface.
 The default is `false`.
 * `shouldCloseOnAPIError` dismisses the SDK interface when encountering 401 and 403 HTTP errors; in other words, it treats these as unrecoverable.
-These should not happen in normal usage as the token is continually refreshed, but this option can be useful for debugging, or to avoid a "Something Went Wrong" screen and provide your own messaging.
+400-level errors should not happen in normal usage as the token is continually refreshed via the `loginProvider`, but this option can be useful for debugging, or to avoid a "Something Went Wrong" screen and provide your own messaging on failure.
 The `AB.DismissalReason` returned will be either `.notAuthorized` or `.forbidden`.
 * `closeButtonStyle` controls the text displayed to the user to dismiss the SDK.
 If `.close`, the text is "Close".
 If `.signOut`, the text is "Sign Out".
 The default is `.close`.
 * `webViewsShowControls` controls whether the web features, outlined below, have a back/forward/share/refresh toolbar below web content, similar to `SFSafariViewController`.